 The focus here is on a deeper understanding of how a government process (impeachment) is connected to a principle (popular sovereignty).
 Yes, students will still take a position on the issue to be sure.
 It’s just that the position they take at the outset will be divorced from any one particular president who is facing impeachment and instead be generalized to the process itself and the extent to which it is aligned with a constitutional principle.

 We are still asking for student opinions, yet we’re doing it in a way that lowers the temperature in the room a bit so that when they end up giving their opinions on the current president– which we know they will– that those opinions are less emotionally volatile, more informed and more closely tied to a sophisticated understanding of the Constitution.
 That’s the hope anyway!

 This is a tough balance.
 We want students to be emotionally invested in our class but we don’t want that emotional investment to intrude upon their ability to think clearly and critically.
 Questions can be our ally to achieve this balance.

-At the recently concluded NCSS conference in Chicago I attended a great presentation by Georgia Brown of Grayslake Central High School in Crystal Lake, IL.
-She spoke about a technique called Structured Academic Controversy (SAC).
+A great resource that you can use with difficult topics is called Structured Academic Controversy (SAC).
 In short, a SAC is a procedure whereby students engage in vigorous conversation over a controversial issue without engaging in traditional debate.
-Illinoiscivics.org has a created a SAC lesson plan on the subject of arming teachers.
+Illinoiscivics.org has a created a SAC lesson plan on the controversial subject of arming teachers.
 Take a look!